 Helped me 18

-It didn't help me 1
+didn't help me 1

-Overall impression: (4)
+General impression: (4)

-Antibiotics are widely used in the treatment of diseases of the respiratory system fluoroquinolonerow.
+Antibiotics are widely used in the treatment of diseases of the respiratory system. fluoroquinolone row.

 Ciprofloxacin